ShawMerlin/NES-Power-Board/README.md

 - Added a Power LED and LED Resistor, both are SMD 0805 and are optional to use.
 - Added the Breakout pads for Ext Composite Video, Left and Right Channel Audio.

+Project is Open Sourced with a MIT License.
+It can be edited, changed and sold at your own discretion.
+Please link back here if this helps you with your own project.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=97YFBJX4NXA8W)